 The tale of feisty orphan Annie is a fantastic family movie, complete with plenty of sing-along opportunities.

-You Might Also Like 10 Great Kids Movies Every Family Should Have
+You May Also Enjoy 10 Great Kids Movies Every Family Should Have

 Honey I Shrunk The Kids (1989)